tracebin/tracebin/app/views/pages/story.html.md

 ORDER BY hits DESC;
 ```

-This generates almost what we need to fill in the chart.
-The only missing pieces, such as the percentages, can be quickly formatted on the application layer.
-Notice how we are able to directly locate the transaction’s events by type.
-This is because we perform an operation at the time of creation to organize them in this fashion.
+We need to some additional computation with the "View" column, since it may be the case that SQL events happen while a View event is running.
+For that, we just need to subtract out those SQL events.

-There is one major issue with this query: it is extremely slow (i.e., on the scale of seconds) when when the dataset gets reasonably large.
+There is one major issue with this query: it is extremely slow when when the dataset gets reasonably large (For instance, once we hit about 1000 records, the entire thing takes about a second to execute.
+After 10000 records, it lasts 10 seconds and grows roughly linearly from that).
 This is due to the fact that we’re averaging over the entire dataset multiple times, with each record generating a set of at least five virtual tables.

 We are in the process of curbing this by computing most of these values ahead of time.
 For example, we could add columns to the Transactions table where we compute the values for SQL/View/etc. time, thus curtailing the need for those virtual tables.
 We have to be careful, however, since this would add some time to our data intake workflow.
 This may be negligible for less complicated transactions, but it’s worth it to consider transactions with hundreds of events.